botlabs-gg/yagpdb/rolecommands/README.md

-Plugin that allows users to assign roles to themsleves
+Plugin that allows users to assign roles to themselves

 - role options
     + names